 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 What happens to your bank account when you die?

 How assets are divided up depends on whether there's a will.

-When someone passes away, their estate will be divided up according to their will.
-But if there is no will, how everything will be divided up depends on what state you’re in.
+When someone dies, their estate is divided up according to the will.
+But with a will, dividing up assets depends on the state you’re in.

 What happens if the sole owner of an account dies?